pingidentity/pingfederate-go-client/configurationapi/docs/ApcMappingPolicyAction.md

 ### NewApcMappingPolicyAction

-`func NewApcMappingPolicyAction(authenticationPolicyContractRef ResourceLink, attributeMapping AttributeMapping, ) *ApcMappingPolicyAction`
+`func NewApcMappingPolicyAction(type_ string, authenticationPolicyContractRef ResourceLink, attributeMapping AttributeMapping, ) *ApcMappingPolicyAction`

 NewApcMappingPolicyAction instantiates a new ApcMappingPolicyAction object This constructor will assign default values to properties that have it defined,